Jonathan Edwards Ryland

 Jonathan Edwards Ryland (5 May 1798 – 16 April 1866) was an English man of letters and tutor.

 Life

 Born in Northampton on 5 May 1798, he was the only son of John Ryland (1753–1825) and his second wife.
 He spent his formative years in Bristol and pursued his education at the Baptist college, where his father served as president, followed by studies at the University of Edinburgh under the guidance of Dr Thomas Brown.

 For a time, he was a tutor in mathematics and classics at Mill Hill College, then taught briefly at Bradford College.
 He later moved to Bristol, and in 1835 went to Northampton, where he remained for the rest of his life.
-The degree of MA was in 1852 conferred upon him by Brown University, Rhode Island.
+The degree of MA was in 1852 conferred upon him by Brown University.

 He died at Waterloo, Northampton, on 16 April 1866.
 On 4 January 1828 he had married Frances, daughter of John Buxton of Northampton.